On-campus housing is available for full-time graduate and undergraduate students.

 - Single Room

 - Triple Room (limited availability)

-Rooms have a twin bed, standard twin mattress, dresser, desk with chair, and a closet or wardrobe for each student.
+Rooms have a twin/twin xl bed, standard twin/twin xl mattress, dresser, desk with chair, and a closet or wardrobe for each student.
 Extra furniture cannot be removed from the rooms or disassembled.

 Students requesting accessible housing or accommodations based on documented disability or medical condition must apply through the Office of Accessibility and Health Promotion in Theresa Hall 009.
 The housing accommodation application along with appropriate documentation must be submitted to the Director of Accessibility and Health Promotion who works in collaboration with the Director of Housing and Residence Life.
 Students are encouraged to apply for accommodations as early as possible.

 Roommate agreements can help you have a positive living arrangement with your roommate(s) by setting expectations in advance.
 All residential students not living in a single room are required to complete an agreement with their roommates during the fall semester.

 If you need assistance, Resident Advisors or the Graduate Residence Coordinator of your community can help you complete the agreement.